-For John, nothing is at it seems and Jesus symbolizes the catalyst for eternal life and the path with which to achieve everlasting life in the divine realm where Jesus has descended from.
+For John, nothing is as it seems and Jesus symbolizes the catalyst for eternal life and the path with which to achieve everlasting life in the divine realm which Jesus has descended from.
 Even the casual reader of the four gospels can easily discern the jump between the Synoptic tradition with Mark through Matthew and the apocryphal John.

 Heraclitus of Ephesus used the word Logos around 500 BCE to describe his concept of the regularity with which the universe seemed to operate.
 The universe was a divine machine and Heraclitus credited the Logos (literally the reason) as the ultimate rationale which secretly operated the universe and the heavens above.

 The Logos was often ill-defined but was responsible for keeping the ratio of all things in proportion, much like the balance of Eastern yin (dark) and yang (light).
 The cult of Hermes made use of this to describe their Hermetic corpus written about in the Poimandres:

 The [Poimandres] writer fell into a deep and heavy trance, in which there appeared to him a being who introduced himself as Poimandres (Shepherd of Men), “the Mind of Authority.”
 Poimandres then shows the mystic a vision, in which he sees a great light and a great darkness, respectively reality and matter.
 From the light comes “a Holy Logos,” …the “shining Son of God,” who proceeds from Mind itself… (2)